2009–10 Slovenian PrvaLiga: Relegation play-offs

-The ninth-placed team of PrvaLiga, Interblock, played a two-legged relegation play-off against the runners-up of the 2009–10 Slovenian Second League, Triglav, for a spot in the 2010–11 PrvaLiga.
+The ninth-placed team of the PrvaLiga, Interblock, played a two-legged relegation play-off against the runners-up of the 2009–10 Slovenian Second League, Triglav, for a spot in the 2010–11 PrvaLiga.

 Triglav Kranj won 4–0 on aggregate.

 Results

 Every team plays four times against their opponents, twice at home and twice on the road, for a total of 36 matches.